-This statement is made in accordance with the Section 54 (1) of the Modern Slavery Act 2015 and sets out the steps that M&S Opticians has taken, and is continuing to take, to make sure that modern slavery or human trafficking is not taking place within our business or our supply chain.
+This statement is made in accordance with the Section 54 (1) of the Modern Slavery Act 2015 and sets out the steps that the M&S Opticians has taken, and are continuing to take, to make sure that modern slavery or human trafficking is not taking place within our business or our supply chain.

 Our Policy on Slavery and Human Trafficking

 M&S Opticians is aware of its responsibilities towards customers, service users, employees and the local authority and expects all suppliers to adhere to the same ethical principles.
 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include our:

 Whistleblowing Policy – The Company encourages its staff, customers and other organisations to report any concerns they have related to the direct activities, or the supply chains, of the Company.
 This includes any circumstance that may give rise to an enhanced risk of slavery or human trafficking.
 The Company’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

 Equal Opportunities - We have a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
 These include provision of fair pay rates, fair terms and conditions of employment, and access to training and development opportunities.